 What benefits have you experienced from working with Rev.io?

 When we started the business in 2011, we actually used a billing system that was on our own servers and managed it ourselves.
-One of the things that was really important for us was to have a cloud-based solution for billing.
+One of the things that was really important for us was to have a cloud-based billing software.
 Our offices are fundamentally located in a hurricane zone, so we have all of our data centers off site.
-We have redundancy on the products we sell our customers, so it was important to have that redundancy in our billing system as well.
+We have redundancy on the products we sell our customers, so it was important to have that redundancy in our cloud-based billing software as well.
 It was good to have our billing hosted through Rev.io so we could focus on building our hosted PBX and IoT offerings and not have to worry about doing work that we didn’t need to be doing.
 Since implementing Rev.io, our amount of revenue has grown 2500%.